 Broad-spectrum sunscreens provide some protection against UVA and UVB rays, but the SPF rating refers only to the level of protection from UVB rays.
 The U.S. Food and Drug Administration (FDA) ruled that sunscreen labels that claim to be “broad spectrum” must protect against UVA as well as UVB.
 These rules also prohibit any sunscreen from claiming that it prevents skin cancer or aging because no sunscreen blocks all UV rays.
 Sunscreens cannot claim that they last for more than two hours, unless proof of longer protection is submitted to the FDA.
 There is no advantage to choosing sunscreens just because they have an SPF greater than 60.
 The FDA has shown that you do not need a sunscreen with an SPF greater than 30.

 • Clouds do not protect you.
 Up to 80 percent of the sun’s UV rays can pass through clouds.

 • Glass does not protect you completely.
 Glass blocks UVB rays that are the primary causes of skin cancer and sunburns, but it does not block UVA that can also cause skin cancer and aging.

 • Beach umbrellas do not protect you as much as you might think.
 UV rays are reflected toward you from sand and water.
-Studies show that you get up to 84 percent of the exposure to UV radiation under an umbrella that you receive in the open sun.
+You get up to 84 percent of the exposure to UV radiation under an umbrella that you would receive in the open sun.

 • Dark skin does not protect you completely.
 People with darker skin still need to follow sun protection precautions.
 Skin pigment reduces the amount of UV rays that pass into skin, but it does not prevent sunburns or skin cancer.